-All department members authorized to operate or access public video surveillance systems shall receive appropriate training.
+All department members authorized to operate or access public video security systems shall receive appropriate training.
 Training should include guidance on the use of cameras, interaction with dispatch and patrol operations and a review regarding relevant policies and procedures, including this policy.
-Training should comply City and Department policy and address state and federal law related to the use of video surveillance equipment and privacy.
-Training shall be documented and acknowledged in writingby both the member receiving the training and providing the training.
+Training should address state and federal law related to the use of video security equipment and privacy.
+Training shall be documented and acknowledged in writing by both the member receiving the training and providing the training.